Thursday, January 18, 2018

 The script also allows the player ship to Fire after a delay of 0.1s.
 It is good to have a delay so as not to spam the frame with multiple bullets(that is just unrealistic and would probably lag out your system).

-Now there is a fun part to this code, which i did not realize while writing, i produced a bug in the movement code but decided to keep it as a feature 😜.
-If you notice the player ship keeps floating up and down randomly thats beacuse the currentSpeed variable in the Player.cs never actually sets to 0, it will give a +- 1f fluctuation.
-It makes the player ship move more realistically cause no plane flys in a perfect straight line, winds cause the plane to have a little turbulence which is showed here by the random up and down moevement, isn't that cool !!!
+If you notice the player ship keeps floating up and down randomly that's because the currentSpeed variable in the Player.cs never actually sets to 0, it will give a +- 1f fluctuation.
+It makes the player ship move more realistically cause no plane flies in a perfect straight line, winds cause the plane to have a little turbulence which is showed here by the random up and down movement, isn't that cool !!!

 To make the bullets move when fired a simple Bullet.cs script is used